c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

         jmp $ea31           ; Exit interrupt

 ...and done.
 Each sid knows how to play all by itself, since a sid is code + data.
-The call `` jsr $ 1003`` does all the magic, and that code is inside of sid.
+The call ``jsr $1003`` does all the magic, and that code is inside the sid.

-The complicated thing about making a Chipdisk, is not touching the sid, but everything else.
+The complicated thing about making a Chipdisk, is not playing the sid, but everything else.
 Let's see why.